 The Salmanowitz Program serves as a resource for student filmmakers across the disciplines who wish to create documentaries that will inspire future generations.

 The program is named for Jacques Salmanowitz, a Swiss businessman who was instrumental in bringing to safety in Switzerland individuals trapped behind German lines in World War II.

 The Salmanowitz Program was first established through a five-year grant commencing in March 2001, and which has been generously renewed annually thereafter.
 The grant establishes the Salmanowitz Director, who advises potential producers on the implementation of new documentary projects.
 The Salmanowitz Program offers the following resources and assistance to student filmmakers:

 The program provides consultation on all phases of pre-production, production and post-production to help guide producers to successful completion of their films.
 Students submitting proposals must have taken at least an initial course in filmmaking prior to undertaking their project.

-The Salmanowitz Program provides grants of $1000 to $1500 to successful student applicants to assist with travel-related costs.
+The Salmanowitz Program provides grants provides up to $2500 for each student to assist with travel-related costs.

 The Salmanowitz Program maintains an extensive list of completed films to provide potential producers with inspirational models.
 Students have filmed in the Balkans, Northern Ireland, the Mideast, El Salvador, Nicaragua, the Mexican border, India, Siberia and throughout the United States.
 The projects have focused on social justice issues from poverty to human rights, and from socio-political art to conflict resolution.
-A recent article in The Heightsdescribed the experience of three students awardees who used their funding to travel to Sierra Loene to film a documentary about the health care crisis in that war-torn country.
+A recent article in The Heights described the experience of three student awardees who used their funding to travel to Sierra Leone to film a documentary about the healthcare crisis in that war-torn country.

 The Salmanowitz Program allows the producers to distribute their work on the web, at festivals, and especially at the annual Arts Festival at Boston College.